David Hume Kennerly Speaker Reel

 David Hume Kennerly has been a photographer on the front lines of history for more than 50 years.
 At 25 he became one of the youngest winners of the Pulitzer Prize in Journalism.
 The 1972 award for Feature Photography recognized his work from the previous year, included images of the Vietnam and Cambodia wars, refugees escaping from East Pakistan into India, and the Ali v.
 Frazier “Fight of the Century” World Heavyweight Championship at Madison Square Garden.
 Two years later Kennerly was appointed President Gerald R. Ford's Personal White House Photographer.

 Kennerly’s photos have appeared on more than 50 major magazine covers, and he has documented history in more than a hundred countries.
-He has photographed ten U.S. Presidents, covered thirteen presidential campaigns, served as a contributing editor for Newsweek magazine for ten years, and was a contributing photographer for Time & Life Magazines.
+He has photographed eleven U.S. Presidents, covered thirteen presidential campaigns, served as a contributing editor for Newsweek magazine for ten years, and was a contributing photographer for Time & Life Magazines.
 American Photo Magazine named Kennerly “One of the 100 Most Important People in Photography.”

 In 2019, The University of Arizona Center for Creative Photography (CCP) acquired the David Hume Kennerly Archive.
 It features almost one million images, prints, objects, memorabilia, correspondence and documents dating back to 1957.
 His work joins that of Ansel Adams, Edward Weston, Richard Avedon, W. Eugene Smith, and scores of other legendary photographers.
 In 2018, University of Arizona President Robert C. Robbins appointed Kennerly the university’s first Presidential Scholar.